-For quick pain relief, people usually take ibuprofen and acetaminophen.
+For quick “natural pain relief”, people usually take ibuprofen and acetaminophen.
 But, do you know long-term use of these over-the-counter medicines is associated with certain side-effects.
-These may be addictive and may lead to dizziness, diarrhea, constipation, nausea, vomiting, etc.
+These may be addictive and may lead to dizziness, diarrhoea, constipation, nausea, vomiting, etc.

 In today’s post, we are going to talk about the top natural pain relief methods that provide amazing results without causing any side-effects.

 Exercising provides lots of health benefits.
 It can help you increase mobility, reduce inflammation, and manage pain levels.
 You can try a combination of stretching, strength, and cardio exercises.